Officials: NC school bus driver dead after crash - NewsBreak

 Officials: NC school bus driver dead after crash

-ZIRCONIA, N.C. — A North Carolina school bus driver is dead and four students were taken to a hospital after a crash Tuesday morning, school officials said.
-The crash...www.wral.com

-ZIRCONIA, N.C. — A North Carolina school bus driver is dead and four students were taken to a hospital after a crash Tuesday morning, school officials said.
-The crash...www.wral.com
+ZIRCONIA, N.C.
+(AP) — A North Carolina school bus driver is dead and four students were taken to a hospital after a crash Tuesday morning, school officials said.

+The crash happened around 6:50 a.m. when the bus flipped as it traveled on Green River Road in Zirconia, Henderson County Public Schools officials said in a news release.

+North Carolina Highway Patrol and medics responded to the scene and determined that the driver, Tina Gordon, 53, was dead, school officials said.
+Gordon, a “beloved” bus driver from East Henderson High School, had been with county schools for 10 years, schools officials said.
+The cause of her death is not yet known.

 Comments / 0